 The normal range of urine output is 800 to 2,000 milliliters per day if you have a normal fluid intake of about 2 liters per day.
 However, different laboratories may use slightly different values.
 Your doctor will explain what your particular numbers mean.

 Normal urine is sterile and contains no bacteria, viruses, or fungi.
-Urine is a mixture of water and chemicals such as:
+Urine is a mixture of water and chemicals, proteins, or electrolytes such as:

 - urea, which is formed when protein breaks down